SOVLOOKUP/sovlookup/AWESOME-STARS.md

 - [openwebf/webf](https://github.com/openwebf/webf) - Build flutter apps with HTML/CSS and JavaScript.
 - [GopeedLab/gopeed](https://github.com/GopeedLab/gopeed) - A modern download manager that supports all platforms.
 Built with Golang and Flutter.
 - [nightmare-space/speed_share](https://github.com/nightmare-space/speed_share) - Speed Share is a highly available file sharing terminal on LAN(local area network) like airdrop developed by flutter framework.
-- [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) - AppFlowy is an open-source alternative to Notion.
-You are in charge of your data and customizations.
-Built with Flutter and Rust.
+- [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) - Bring projects, wikis, and teams together with AI.
+AppFlowy is an AI collaborative workspace where you achieve more without losing control of your data.
+The best open source alternative to Notion.

 ## Dockerfile